JoshuaTerry/Roslyn_InjectArgIntoReferenceChain/Roslyn_InjectArgIntoReferenceChain/ReadMe.txt

 then find and inject this parameter into each generation of callers.
 This will allow the parameters to be passed through the layers / up the stack.
 This will find references in all projects in a Solution.

-Here is an example that adds a new Parameter to the DBBase Constructor and propagates it through the reference tree.
+Here is an example that adds a new Parameter (MySession session) to the DBBase Constructor and propagates it through the reference tree.

 Before: